The Riverside Gite in Lagrasse nr Carcassonne

 River swimming is just two minutes from the house far better than a swimming pool!

 There are three gîtes that share a common entrance through the table tennis room and are otherwise totally independent.
-The owners Kate & Roger are on hand should you want advice on local walks or restaurants, beaches or visits.
-Please enquire directly with the owners for information on all three apartments.
+The owners Kate & Roger Sampson are on hand should you want advice on local walks or restaurants, beaches or visits.
+Please enquire directly with the owners for any further information.

 Broadband internet access is available through Wi-Fi.